jannikmi/timezonefinder/README.rst

 `Numba <https://github.com/numba/numba>`__ and all its Requirements (e.g. `llvmlite <http://llvmlite.pydata.org/en/latest/install/index.html>`_)

 This causes the time critical algorithms (in ``helpers_numba.py``) to be automatically JIT compiled to speed things up.
+ATTENTION: Python 3.8 is NOT yet supported by Numba yet.
+Use Python version 3.6 or 3.7

 Installation